mliq/prime_solo_db_01/README.md

 ##A client's request

 You've been tasked with developing an application for a client that is required to authenticate users against a Mongo database.
-You are familiar with NodeJS, Express.js and MongoDB so you're sure you can get it to work with some help.
+You are familiar with Node.JS, Express and MongoDB so you're sure you can get it to work with some help.
 Luckily, you found a really awesome step-by-step guide that has just the bare minimum requirements!

 ##Go do the thing!

-Create a new NodeJS solution in Web Storm (don't forget to create a .gitignore file and add .idea, node_modules and .DS_Store to it).
+Create a new Node.JS solution in Web Storm (don't forget to create a .gitignore file and add .idea, node_modules and .DS_Store to it).

 Next, starting from zero, follow the guide that you found [here](https://docs.google.com/a/primeacademy.io/document/d/1SRq1ubPt0AUn8VybhZZ6fBqOoKaKlPIwScycJzFeAFQ/edit?usp=sharing).